Jaiswalradha335/Fitness-website/README.md

-This is small fitness website
+This is fitness website using html, css and javascript